 Acupuncture

-Our bodies are in a state of constant change.
-They shift in response to the seasons, the balance of night and day, the food we eat, and countless other factors.
-Health is a state of dynamic balance.
-Acupuncture is one tool I use to help patients address the root causes of imbalance, and experience greater health.
+Our bodies are constantly changing.
+They change in response to the seasons, the balance of night and day, the food we eat, and countless other factors.
+Health is being able to experience change while maintaining balance.
+Acupuncture is one tool I use to help patients address the root causes of imbalance, and experience more ease.

 What is acupuncture?
-Acupuncture is a treatment developed in China that uses thin, sterile needles to move qi and blood in the body.
+Acupuncture is a wholistic therapy from China that uses thin, sterile needles to move qi and blood in the body.
 It’s known for its remarkable ability to treat pain.
 It can also be profoundly helpful in the treatment of digestive, allergic, auto-immune, mental-emotional, and sleep disharmonies.

 How can one technique help with so many kinds of problems?
 Because it treats the whole person, not just the disease state.
 It supports the body’s natural healing processes, and helps the body to shift from patterns of injury or stagnation to patterns of ease and wellbeing.